 - Understand the terms of your loan; when you sign your Master Promissory Note (MPN), you are agreeing to repay the loan even if you don’t complete your education, are not able to get a job after you complete the program or are unsatisfied with the education you received.
 Plain Language Disclosure for Direct Loans

 - Keep in touch with your loan servicer.
 Notify your loan servicer when you graduate, withdraw from school, drop below half-time enrollment, transfer to another school or change your name, address or Social Security Number.

-Federal Direct Stafford Loans are low interest loans for students.
-There are two types:
+Federal Direct Subsidized and Unsubsidized Loans are low interest loans for students.

 Direct Subsidized Loans are available to undergraduate students with financial need.
 The Department of Education pays the interest on a subsidized loan

 - while you are in school at least half-time

 - for the first six months after you leave school

 Always accept the full amount of subsidized loan offered to you before accepting your unsubsidized loan.

 Direct Unsubsidized Loans are available to undergraduate and graduate students; financial need is not required.

 Federal Direct Parent PLUS (Parent Loan for Undergraduate Students) is for the parent of a dependent student.
 The amount offered is typically the cost of attendance minus all other aid and resources.
 A parent may borrow less than the amount offered if desired.